-Vivekananda visited the Ashram from 3–18 Jan 1901, primarily to console her, and his place of residence has now been turned into a library.
+Vivekananda visited the Ashram from 3–18 Jan 1901, primarily to console Mrs. Srvier, and after death of Mr. Sevier the place of residence has now been turned into a library.
 Charlotte Sevier continued to remain at the Ashram for many years.

 Then we started for Pithoragarh.
 On the way we visited Gangolihat.
 Gangolihat is a place completely enriched with ancient culture and legendry myths.
 Situated at a distance of 77 kilometer from Pithoragarh, the major attraction of the place is Mahakali Temple devoted to Lord Shiva.
 Lohaghat to Pithoragarh distance is 60 kms and we reached there around 3 pm.
 We stayed there at Hotel Pine Resort.